 Members of marginalized communities implore our white fellow-citizens to take clear, preemptive actions by leveraging the relative safety of their white privilege to publicly reject these “alt-right” groups and their message.
 Just as businesses affix rainbow stickers in their window to indicate their welcome of the LGBT community, so they should signal, in word and in deed, their solidarity with those of us being targeted by white supremacists.

 But installing yard signs which affirm inclusivity, or displaying stickers, posters or tshirts with the “Klanbusters” meme above, or wearing safety pins are a minimal first step.
 Virtue signaling is passive, and can only go so far.
 Additional action is needed to fight this fire.
-For the good of the community and the nation, inconvenience yourself and get comfortable with making racists uncomfortable.
+For the defense of the community and the collective good of the nation, inconvenience yourself and get comfortable with making racists uncomfortable.
 Interrupt their dinners, protest their rallies, take legal action against them, when possible, and tell them: “Get your hate out of our community.”
 White supremacists are organizing here, having moved from Monticello to the Courthouse, to online, and on to downtown, under our very noses.
 We smell smoke.
 This is not a drill.
 The house is on fire.
 Don’t wait: join the brigade and douse the flames.